 Subject to the terms and conditions of the Omnibus Plan, each recipient of a restricted stock award will have the rights of a stockholder of the Company with respect to the shares of restricted stock included in the restricted stock award during any period of restriction established for the restricted stock award.
 Dividends to be paid with respect to restricted stock (other than dividends paid by means of shares of common stock or rights to acquire shares of common stock) will be paid to the holder of restricted stock currently.
-Dividends paid in shares of common stock or rights to acquire shares of the holder's restricted stock.
+Dividends paid in shares of common stock or rights to acquire shares of common stock will be added to and become a part of the holder's restricted stock.